ComposableFi/composable/code/xcvm/SPEC.md

 2. Bridging fees (optional): Some bridges charge a dynamic fee based on the number of assets sent.
 If possible, fees are folded into 1., otherwise charged during transmission.
 3. Execution fees (optional): A reward added by the instruction author to reward the relayer for paying for the execution on the destination chain.

-#### Execution Fees.
+#### Execution Fees

-Gas and Bridging fees are handled during the invocation and at the `router` level, however, Execution fees are opt-in and paid by the user by using the `Relayer` registry value.
+Gas and Bridging fees are handled during the invocation and at the `Router` level, however, Execution fees are opt-in and paid by the user by using the `Relayer` registry value.
 The following example program performs an operation, and rewards the relayer:

 ```
 Call 0x13371337...